Simulating realistic Load with Load Impact

 What’s the difference between an “auto-generated” load script and the one I record with the Chrome Extension or Proxy Recorder?

-Testing a single URL though the "auto-generated" function will not capture the complexity and mix of behaviors your users are likely to exhibit in real-life.
+Testing a single URL though the “auto-generated” function will not capture the complexity and mix of behaviors your users are likely to exhibit in real-life.
 The script generated through the auto-generate function will only load objects from the target URL or page (i.e. images, files, HTML), and will not capture the pattern of behavior.
 This type of test is typically useful for some high level baseline data or if you are testing a landing page.